AceDataCloud/SerpAPI/README.md

 }
 ```

-The response contains multiple fields, described as follows:
+The returned result has multiple fields, described as follows:

-- `news`, a list of video information from the search results.
+- `news`, the list of video information in the search results.

 As you can see, there is a `videos` field in the returned result, which mainly contains the results of the search keywords.

 ### Customizing the Country of Search Resources

-This interface also supports limiting the country of the search results.
-We can add the `country` parameter to specify the country, with the input parameter being the abbreviation of the country, such as cn (China), us (United States).
-This article will use China as an example, and the specific information is as follows:
+This interface also supports limiting the country of the search results, we can add the `country` parameter to limit the country, the input parameter is the abbreviation of the country, such as cn (China), us (United States), this article will take China as an example, the specific information is as follows:

 <p><img src="https://cdn.acedata.cloud/gztpwi.png" width="500" class="m-auto"></p>